-Anyone who knows me knows that I get my artistic inspiration from cities, and Chicago has a massive influence on me.
-I recently posted a photo on Facebook of a storefront in Chicago, The Optimo.
-The Optimo is a high-end, custom hat store.
+Anyone who knows me knows that I get my artistic inspiration from cities; Chicago has a massive influence on me.
+A while back posted a photo of a storefront in Chicago on Facebook of a high-end custom hat store, Optimo.

-A person who went to the same high school as I spotted the post.
+A person I went to high school with spotted the post.
 Jonathan is a true Chicagoan and a fellow White Sox fan!
-He knows the city well, so when he saw the photo of The Optimo, he knew not just the business, but the building it is located in, The Monadnock building.
-Jonathan shared the history of The Monadnock, and I’m sharing it with you (with the help of Wikipedia (yes, fellow teachers, I see you cringing at my use of Wikipedia)).
+He knows the city well, so when he saw the photo of Optimo, he knew both the business and the building it's in The Monadnock.
+Jonathan shared the history of The Monadnock, and I'm sharing it with you and a little with help from Wikipedia (yes, fellow teachers, I see you cringing at my use of Wikipedia!).

+If you don't know it already, Chicago is the land of architecture!
 The Monadnock is one of the first skyscrapers in the world!
-Yup, Chicago is the land of architecture!
-It still holds the title of the tallest load-bearing brick building ever constructed, employing the first portal system of wind bracing in America.
+It still holds the title of the tallest load-bearing brick building constructed, employing America's first portal system of wind bracing.

-It is 16 stories tall and built in two stages.
-I’m not sure why, but the north side of the building was designed and built by the architectural group Burnham & Root in 1891.
+I'm unsure why it was done this way, but the building was built in two stages.
+The north side of the building was designed and built by the architectural group Burnham & Root in 1891.
 The south half of The Monadnock was designed and constructed by Holabird & Roche in 1893.
-The designs are not identical, with the second stage “similar in color and profile to the original, but the design is more traditionally ornate.”
-I have to admit that I didn’t walk around the building, so I haven’t experienced its two different sides.
+The designs are not identical, with the second stage "similar in color and profile to the original, but the design is more traditionally ornate."
+I must admit that I didn't walk around the building, so I haven't experienced its two sides.